American Express: Card design

 The company logo, a gladiator or centurion, appears at the center of several cards.
 The figure and his pose evoke classical antiquity, demonstrate strength and stability, and the designs on these cards, especially the Green card, bear resemblance to those on the United States Federal Reserve Notes.

 Advertising campaigns

 "Don't Leave Home Without Them"

-In 1975, David Ogilvy of Ogilvy & Mather developed the highly successful "Don't Leave Home Without Them" ad campaign for American Express Traveler's Cheques, featuring Academy Award-winning actor Karl Malden.
-Malden served as the public face of American Express Travelers Cheques for 25 years.
+In 1975, the advertising firm Ogilvy & Mather developed the highly successful ad campaign tagline "Don't Leave Home Without Them" for American Express Travelers Cheques.
+The ad campaign featured Academy Award-winning actor Karl Malden, and the ads ran during the rest of the 1970s and on into the 1980s; Malden's last television ad for the company aired in 1994.
 In the UK, the spokesman was Alan Whicker, a television personality.

-After Malden's departure, and as the card assumed importance over the traveler's cheques, American Express continued to use celebrities, such as Mel Blanc and ballerina Cynthia Gregory.
-A typical ad for the American Express Card began with a celebrity asking viewers: "Do you know me?"
-Although he/she gave hints to his/her identity, the star's name was never mentioned except as imprinted on an American Express Card, after which announcer Peter Thomas told viewers how to apply for it.
-Each ad concluded with the celebrity reminding viewers: "Don't Leave Home Without It."
-The "Don't Leave Home Without It" slogan was revived in 2005.
+In 1975 Ogilvy & Mather also developed taglines for the Amex credit card: "Don't leave home without it" and "Do you know me?"
+The ads usually featured a semi-famous person whose face the audience might not recognize, until their name was shown on the credit card.
+These ads and taglines ran for over a decade.